 To learn how to send assets, visit: How do I send Bitcoin and other crypto out of Exodus?

-If you don't have enough of a primary asset to pay a transaction fee, you'll see the following message:
+If you don't have enough of a main asset to pay a transaction fee, you'll see the following message:

 How do I swap a token that runs on another network?

-If you are swapping a token that runs on another network, you will need enough of the network's primary asset to pay the transaction fee to send the token to be swapped.
+If you are swapping a token that runs on another network, you will need enough of the network's main asset to pay the transaction fee to send the token to be swapped.

 For example, if you want to swap an Ethereum token, you will need to have enough Ethereum (ETH) in your wallet to pay the transaction fee.
-To learn more, visit: Why do I pay for a token's transactions with another asset?
+To learn more, visit the section: Why do I pay for a token's transactions with another asset?

 For more information on how to swap crypto in Exodus, visit: How do I swap crypto in Exodus Swap?

-If you don't have enough of a primary asset to pay a transaction fee, you'll see the following message:
+If you don't have enough of a main asset to pay a transaction fee, you'll see the following message:

 How do I receive a token that runs on another network?

 Receiving a token that runs on another network is the same as receiving any other crypto.
-However, when you want to send or swap the token you have received, you will need the primary asset of the network to pay for the transaction fees.
-To learn more, jump to: Why do I pay for a token's transactions with another asset?
+However, when you want to send or swap the token you have received, you will need the main asset of the network to pay for the transaction fees.
+To learn more, visit the section: Why do I pay for a token's transactions with another asset?

 Before you receive funds in Exodus, make sure you select the correct network.